Soviet9773Red/ShellyWorkshop/README.md

 ### 🖥️ Installation
 1. Open the Shelly Web UI → **Scripts** → **Add Script**
-2. Paste the content of `ES6compShellyTest.js`
+2. Paste the content of the latest `ES6compShellyTestV1.83.js`
 3. Click **Start**
 4. Watch the console for your device IP and endpoint URLs
 5. Open the HTML endpoint in a browser to view the compatibility matrix